AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 5. **Launch Guild Wars 2**
    - Press `Home` to open the ReShade menu.
-   - Select the preset from the dropdown.
+   - Select the desired preset from the dropdown menu at the top.

 6. **Set a Toggle Key** (optional)
    - Navigate to the `Settings` tab.